 ORCHARD PARK, N.Y.
 (AP) Starting receiver Sammy Watkins is going to have to stay healthy and prove his value on the field if the Buffalo Bills intend to keep their former first-round pick beyond this season.

 Rookie coach Sean McDermott announced that the team declined to pick up the fifth-year option on Watkins' contract for the 2018 season before the NFL's deadline struck Tuesday.

 The decision speeds up the timetable for Watkins, who is now eligible to become an unrestricted free agent next offseason.
 It doesn't, however, prevent the Bills from negotiating a contract extension or placing the franchise tag on Watkins to retain his rights.

-McDermott had what he called ''good conversations'' with Watkins in explaining the reasoning behind the decision.
+McDermott said he had ''good conversations'' with Watkins in discussing the reasoning behind the decision.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP-NFL